MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 For more information about threat protection across the reference architecture, see the [Apply Zero Trust principles to Azure infrastructure overview](azure-infrastructure-overview.md).

-Once enabled, Defender for Storage will notify you of security alerts and recommendations for improving the security posture of your Azure storage accounts.
+Once enabled, Defender for Storage notifies you of security alerts and recommendations for improving the security posture of your Azure storage accounts.

-Here is an example security alert for a storage account with a description of the alert and prevention measures highlighted.
+Here's an example security alert for a storage account with a description of the alert and prevention measures highlighted.

 :::image type="content" source="media/secure-storage/storage-6.png" alt-text="Screenshot of an example security alert for a storage account." lightbox="media/secure-storage/storage-6.png":::